MBmousavi/Barman-Postgre/README.md

 `createuser -P --replication streaming_barman`

+**WARNING: ** When you run a command like `apt install` inside the container, you should use `docker commit` too.
+Otherwise if you make down and up container, the installed packages will be lost.
+It does not related to `docker volume`.
+The volume will hold the data of your databse for example, not the changes you made to it's image and conatiner.
+The better way is to use `Dockerfile` to create a custome image and install desired package inside `Dockerfile` and use this image for production.

 Now we should postgre itself for our desired state.
 Open the main postgre config file `postgre.conf` and add this configurations:

 ```